Ashwin-S-Nambiar/ashlog/content/notes/Tech Stack/SQL.md

 ## Limitations
 - Less flexible for unstructured or rapidly changing data.
-- Scaling horizontally can be complex compared to [[notes/NoSQL]].
+- Scaling horizontally can be complex compared to [[notes/Tech Stack/NoSQL]].
 - Requires predefined schema before storing data.

 ## Purpose
 SQL databases are best suited for **structured data and transactional applications**, such as banking systems, e-commerce platforms, and enterprise software.
-They are a core pillar of [[notes/Web Development]] alongside [[notes/NoSQL]] for modern database architectures.
+They are a core pillar of [[notes/Web Development]] alongside NoSQL for modern database architectures.